-And there is café and food trucks that also comes under this list.
+And there are café and food trucks that also come under this list.
 Let’s now go through each of the types and learn more about them.

 1. Quick Serve

-Quick Serve Restaurants are more of a fast food based eatery where people stop by to grab something yummy real quick.
+Quick Serve Restaurants are more of a fast food-based eatery where people stop by to grab something yummy real quick.
 The price range is usually less and very much affordable.
-Deploying real good decors, chandeliers and furniture is not a good idea because your customers are the type of people who don’t stop by to relax or cherish the ambience but just to get something real quick.
+Deploying real good decors, chandeliers and furniture is not a good idea because your customers are the type of people who don’t stop by to relax or cherish the ambiance but just to get something real quick.

-For this type of Restaurant, something that is fast with appetising wall colours, tempting pictures of best-selling food and easily accessible menu options are some of the ways how you can deliver maximum satisfaction to your customer and make them come back for more.
+For this type of Restaurant, something that is fast with appetizing wall colors, tempting pictures of best-selling food, and easily accessible menu options are some of the ways how you can deliver maximum satisfaction to your customer and make them come back for more.

 2. Fast-Casual Dining

-Fast- casual dining is a little higher end version of Quick serve Restaurants.
-Though people do not always come to this kind of restaurant for its quiet and peaceful ambience, food and appearance definitely takes the top position in the list.
+Fast-casual dining is a little higher-end version of Quick serve Restaurants.
+Though people do not always come to this kind of restaurant for its quiet and peaceful ambiance, food and appearance definitely take the top position in the list.